januff/stepzen-youtube-data-api/README.md

-This repo contains the code referenced in the two StepZen posts below, an explainer and a schema design walkthrough (*upcoming 11/5*):
+This repo contains the code referenced in the two StepZen posts below, an explainer and a schema design walkthrough:

 - **[A New Workflow For API Mash-Ups](https://stepzen.com/blog/new-workflowf-for-api-mash-ups-postman-stepzen-youtube-data-api): Postman, StepZen & YouTube Data API**